Echoandland/echoandland.github.io/_pages/about.md

 ---

 ## About
-I am a Year 3 undergraduate student at the National University of Singapore (School of Computing), majoring in Computer Science (AI specialization) and Mathematics.
+I am a third-year undergraduate student at the National University of Singapore (School of Computing), double majoring in Computer Science (AI specialization) and Mathematics.
+Outside academics, I enjoy football and music.

 ## Research Interests
 - Reinforcement Learning